Impoverished Haiti manufacturing its own Android tablet

 "When I arrived and realized the job deals with electronic components, I was wondering if I would be able to do it.
 But when I finished my first tablet ...
 I felt an immense pleasure," she said.

-Her family and friends were skeptical.
+Her family and friends were sceptical.
 "None of them believed me," she said.
 "Tablets made in Haiti?
 What are you talking about?" they told her.

 "Haitians have in our minds the idea that nothing can be done in this country.
 I proved that yes, we Haitians have the capacity to do many things," she said.
 "It's not just Americans or Chinese.
 We've got what they've got, so we can do it too."